oliwarner/auwizard/README.md

 This is what really drives the whole project.
 And here's how it works.

  - The whole thing revolves around a series of "steps".
+ - A step is just a dictionary or associative array (depending on where you grew up).
+   A `{}` object.
- - Each step has a `handler`
+ - Each step has a `handler` whide denotes what this step will do.
- - Each handler *can* expect further data.
-Some dont.
+ - Each type of handler *can* expect further data.
+Some don't.
  - Each handler can specify tags that apply to that stage.
  - Each handler can add data to a post that's being built in the background.
  - At the end of the wizard (or if the user hits the `ask` handler) the post and the tags are applied to the real form.

-The handlers and their expectations:
+####The handlers and their expectations:

  - `choice` expects an array of choices (each one is a step) and each choice can have a `choice` string (big text) and `choice_description` (subtitle).
  - `hardware_picker` is designed to pick one vendor/device ID and search AU for it.
 It expects a `code` string to tell the user to run a command (and correctly label it in the post).